jgclark/NotePlan-Plugins/README-Plugins.md

 ## config.json
 The JSON file that stores the actual current Preference settings.
 This will be maintained by NotePlan.
 When a plugin is installed, it copies any `plugin.preference` item defaults into this file.

+## Environment variables
+The following environment variables will be set, which the plugin can look up:
+1. `CALENDAR_DIR`, the full filepath of the 'Calendar' directory in the NotePlan data area.
+2. `NOTES_DIR`, the full filepath of the 'Notes' directory in the NotePlan data area.

+**Q for EM: Is it OK to do this please?**

+## Current Directory
+When the plugin is called it can assume its current working directory is in the plugin's folder.

+**Q for EM: This is the bit I'm least clear about.
+Does this even make sense?
+Is it possible?**

 ## Logging
 NotePlan maintains two log files, in the `~/Library/Containers/co.noteplan.NotePlan3/Data/Documents/` folder:
 - `np-out.log`
 - `np-error.log`

-When a script runs, by default the first of any output lines is treated as an error or log message.
+When a script runs, by default the first of any output lines is treated as an error or log message, and will be copied to the relevant log, plus other output(s).
-- `error: "message"` → modal dialog, debug window, np-error.log
+- `error: "message"` → a modal error dialog, debug window, np-error.log
 - `log: "message"` -→ debug window, np-out.log

+NB: Plugin authors should assume the log files aren't visible to the plugin. **Q for EM: Is this right?**

 ## Output
 Further lines of output are captured by NotePlan and used to insert at the current position, or replace the current selection (where there is one).